kozmoai/glent-backstage-plugins/plugins/backend/rag-ai-storage-pgvector/README.md

 ## How to initialize

-You can use the exported `createGlentPgVectorStore` function to initialize the GlentPGVectorStore.
+You can use the exported `createGlintPgVectorStore` function to initialize the GlintPGVectorStore.
 This initialization function expects an instance of logger and a Knex DB connection.

 Here is a TypeScript example: